Energy Efficient Cooling

-Evaporative cooling works by employing water’s large enthalpy of evaporation vapourisation.
-The temperature of dry air can be reduced significantly through the energy transfers involved in the phase of liquid water to water vapour.
-This natural process of cooling is far more energy efficient than refrigeration, requiring no energy input.
+Being a natural process, evaporative cooling is far more energy efficient than refrigeration, requiring no energy input.
 The only energy used in an evaporative cooling system is for the ventilation system fans and the small internal water pump within the unit.
-For more information please see our how evaporative cooling works page.

 EcoCooling developed a calculator to estimate the possible energy savings for all of our systems, inputs include historical weather data and fan data.
 Cost analysis can be performed for any size data centre or telecoms room in most locations worldwide.
 Please contact firstname.lastname@example.org for more information for your location.

 Example EcoCooling Energy Savings Report